 We will refer back to the beam shapes described in the previous article for most of the below discussion.
-If you’re not familiar, please read that article.
+If you’re not familiar, please read the article.

 Incidentally, these are often the heaviest pieces in the trailer frame material, but they are not usually the biggest contributor to weight.

-Another common requirement of main beams is the connection with other systems.
+Another requirement of main beams is connecting other systems.
 They (usually) connect the other load carrying elements — like the cross members, the tongue, and the axle(s).
-Technically the springs.

 The prevalent load for main beams is bending, which is illustrated in this colorful analysis image.
-The distribution of color shows the highest stress is on the very top and bottom of the beam.
+Distribution of color shows the highest stress is on the very top and bottom of the beam.
 See the arrows.
 (Which is why we don’t recommend drilling or welding on top or on bottom.
 Also, see There’s More To It and the beam loading article.)

 In this colorful image you can also the the little zigs in the stress which indicate changes in the shear forces.

 For shorter-ish trailers, C-Channel and Rectangular Tube are common.
 Some considerations are ease of connection with other beams, interface with the deck, and painting (to avoid corrosion).
 Tube is great to work with as the full rectangle cross section is easy to fit attaching pieces (like cross members).
 Some people don’t like tube because you can’t paint the inside.
 That is a consideration, but it’s also pretty easy to seal the ends with a cap.
-Some people like Channel because you can bolt directly through it without squishing it — unlike tube.
-Either can be a good choice, and much depends on how and where the trailer will operate.
+Some people like Channel because you can bolt directly through it without squishing it.
+Either is a good choice depending on how and where the trailer will operate.

-For longer trailers, I-Beam becomes the shape of choice — particularly tall, narrow flange beams.
+For longer trailers, I-Beams are the shape of choice — particularly tall, narrow flange beams.

 Cross members are not as long as main beams, nor do they each carry the full cargo load.
 Typically, cross members span the width of the trailer to support the decking and share the load carrying duties.
 Wider trailers generally require stronger cross members.